 I love to buy books for my young grandchildren, but the costs of good books makes it impossible for me to buy them at the book store.
 I go to garage sales and buy like new books for well under $1.00.
 Many of them (like the pop up books), one can tell have not even been read.

 But I am a germ fighter, so I use sanitizing wipes with alcohol that quickly evaporates and I quickly go over each page.
 The books are like new and I can be confident that my grandchildren can enjoy them without "catching" anything.

 Be sure to use a sanitizing wipe that is child safe or wipe with a baby wipe after using the sanitizing ones, I have an extensive children's library for any age and I encourage them to take care of them so they can be re-cycled again.

+Cleaning Paperback Books.
 Do you know that with their slick covers, the soil on paperback book covers can often be wiped off gently?
 Nice to know when passing around mysteries and so on to friends!
-(You can also cover them with clear contact paper to preserve them!)

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.